fiq-assessment/interview-kits-portal/README.md

 ## ✨ Features

+- **🔐 Secure Login System** - Each test has unique credentials with name capture
+- **👤 Personalized Experience** - Candidates see only their assigned test
 - **9 Interview Challenges** - Beginner, Intermediate, and Expert levels
 - **Beautiful UI** - Modern gradient design with smooth interactions
 - **Detailed Instructions** - Complete setup guides for each challenge